gabro8a/NPP-Landscapes/README.md

     2. Run the [lon_plot_full.R](scripts/lon_plot_full.R) to visualise the network models.
 3. The data provided corresponds to fully enumerated LONs.
 However, for larger landscapes, sampling is required to construct LON models.
     1. Run the Python code provided in the 'sampling' folder to generate data to construct sampled LON models
-    2. Write an R script to construct the LON models
+    2. Write an R script to construct the LON models from sampled data.
-    3. Write an R script to visualise the sampled LON models
+    3. Write an R script to visualise the sampled LON models.